jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_BYTEMAN.md

 Use Byteman to Halt the Application
 -------------------------------

 _NOTE_: The _Byteman_ scripts only work in JTA mode.
 They do not work in JTS mode.
-If you have configured the server for a quickstart that uses JTS, you must follow the quickstart instructions to remove the JTS configuration from the JBoss server before making the following changes.
+If you have configured the server for a quickstart that uses JTS, you must follow the quickstart instructions to remove the JTS configuration from the JBoss EAP server before making the following changes.
 Otherwise _Byteman_ will not halt the server.

 When instructed to use _Byteman_ to halt the application, perform the following steps: